ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-31-git-diff-explained-understanding-code-differences-with-ease.md

  }
 {%- endhighlight -%}

-Using this argument would clearly show you that the phrase "I've been updated." has been added, while the rest of the line remains unchanged.
-Maybe this was not so clearly here on the blog post, but if you're using Git on the command line, probably you'll see a colored **Git Diff** result and it turns easier to understand changes.
+Using this argument would clearly show you that phrase "I've been updated." has been added, while the rest of the line remains unchanged.
+Maybe this was not so clearly here on the blog post, but if you're using **Git** on the command line, probably you'll see a colored **Git Diff** result and it turns easier to understand changes.

 ### "color-words" argument